-4.7 Major Interfaces
+3.7 Major Interfaces

-As noted earlier, BNL and FNAL are the primary participating laboratories.
-Memoranda of Understanding (MOU) will be established between LQCD and each host laboratory to define the relationships and expectations between both parties.
+As previously noted, BNL and FNAL are the primary participating laboratories.
+Memoranda of Understanding (MOU) are established between LQCD and each host laboratory that define the relationships and expectations between both parties.

-4.8 Key Stakeholders
+3.8 Key Stakeholders